energywebfoundation/origin/README.md

 ### Key repositories

 This section lists key entry points to start your journey with Origin.

 1. [utils-demo](https://github.com/energywebfoundation/origin/tree/master/packages/utils-demo) - demo repository with build scripts that enable easy deployment of smart contracts to Tobalaba or local blockchain.
 Often used to demo and get to know features and capabilities of Origin.
 2. [origin-backend](https://github.com/energywebfoundation/origin/tree/master/packages/origin-backend) - Origin combines on and off-chain data storage.
 This repository is used to act as a backend service for off-chain data storage.
 You'll need this to run `utils-demo` (store data), and `origin-ui` to display stored data.
 3. [origin-ui](https://github.com/energywebfoundation/origin/tree/master/packages/origin-ui) - frontend of the system needed to view data stored in smart contracts (on-chain) and in the backend (off-chain).
 To interact Origin frontend you'll need [MetaMask](https://metamask.io).

 ### Other components

 1. [user-registry](https://github.com/energywebfoundation/origin/tree/master/packages/user-registry) - high-level library to interact with user registry.
 Can be used to i. a. create new user or set user's role in the system.
-2. [asset-registry](https://github.com/energywebfoundation/origin/tree/master/packages/asset-registry) - high-level library for creating and managing electricity producing and consuming assets.
-Depends on [user-registry](https://github.com/energywebfoundation/origin/tree/master/packages/user-registry), because only user with Asset Manager role can be owner of asset.
+2. [device-registry](https://github.com/energywebfoundation/origin/tree/master/packages/device-registry) - high-level library for creating and managing electricity producing and consuming devices.
+Depends on [user-registry](https://github.com/energywebfoundation/origin/tree/master/packages/user-registry), because only user with Device Manager role can be owner of device.
 3. [origin](https://github.com/energywebfoundation/origin/tree/master/packages/origin) - a heart of Origin systems, contains logic for storing and transferring Energy Attribute Certificates (as a form of unique [ERC721](http://erc721.org/) tokens).
 4. [market](https://github.com/energywebfoundation/origin/tree/master/packages/market) - a library that allows to create demand (for buyers), supply (for sellers) and agreements between buyers and sellers.
 It also extends the `Certificate` from [origin](https://github.com/energywebfoundation/origin/tree/master/packages/origin) and creates `PurchasableCertificate`s that can be sold on the marketplace.
 5. [market-matcher](https://github.com/energywebfoundation/origin/tree/master/packages/market-matcher) - the most important part of marketplace, guarantees automatic matching of supply and demand between sellers and buyers.
 Matching rules can be highly customized and afterwards the algorithm can be tested by running matching simulator.